nck974/interactive-expenses-report/README.md

     pip install -r requirements.txt
     ```

+### Docker

+- No installation is required.

 ## Usage

+### Docker

+1. You can make use of the `docker-compose.yaml` provided.
+1. Place your expenses `.csv` files in the `input` folder.
+1. Start the docker compose with `docker-compose up`.
+1. The report shall be generated in the `output` folder.

+### No docker.

+1. Install the dependencies with `pip install -r requirements.txt`
 1. Place the expenses csv files inside the `input` folder.
 1. Execute the `interactive_expenses_report.py` script with:
     ```shell